deringezgin/automated_transportation_scraper/README.md

 # Automated Transportation Information Scraper

-In this project, I scraped the departure and arrival times for subway in Izmir, a city in Turkey.
+Web-Scraper for getting subway departure and arrival times in Izmir.

-First, the program scrapes the station names from the website, asks for the user's departure and arrival station names, and does input validation.

-After receiving the station names, the program enters them on the website, scrapes the arrival and departure times, and returns them to the user.
+It uses the user input to choose the correct date and station names to find the upcoming subway times.